eyaddo0/Packet-Tracer-Labs/MAC-Address-Finder/README.md

 -------------------------

 In order to try out the project please follow these steps:
+1. Click on "SwitchARPnetworkLab.pkt"
-1. Download the (.pkt) file on your device
+2. Download the (.pkt) file ("Download Raw file")
-2. Run the lab using Cisco Packet Tracer
+3. Run the lab using Cisco Packet Tracer

 -------------------------